antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 All necessary devices are exposed to the payload application natively.
 Filesystem locations and device identifiers are provided by the application config (see `Configuration` above).

-Payload SDK library support is available to assist in reading device configuration from the config.
+SatOS SDK library support is available to assist in reading device configuration from the config.
 Additional library support is also available to simplify GPIO I/O.

 Packaging